LuciusVH/Goatflix/README.md

 This is a website created as my first Milestone Project for the Full Stack Developer Course of Code Institute, after completing the three first modules : HTML, CSS & User Centric Front End Development.

+<u>**It's a static website only**</u> (except for the "Go to the top" button feature & the contact and photo galleries modals), which means the contact form is currently redirecting answers to Code Institute dumpster server (https://formdump.codeinstitute.net).

 You can find the deployed site [here](https://luciusvh.github.io/goatflix/).

 > **NOTE:** The links included in this README will not automatically open in a new tab.
 Press CTRL+ click on the link to open the target in a new tab.